warwick358/GlowbitmarqueeTutorial/marqeu.md

 ## step 2
-Next we will create a variable calles "strip" click the "variable" tab in the blocks then make a variable call it "strip". go to the neopixal tab and get the "neopixal" tab and select the  "set strip" block and place it in the "on start" block.
+Next we will create a variable calles "strip" click the "variable" tab in the blocks then make a variable call it "strip".
+Go to the "neopixal" tab and get the  "set strip" block and place it in the "on start" block.

 ```blocks
 let strip = neopixel.create(DigitalPin.P0, 24, NeoPixelMode.RGB)